00011776/web-technology-cw2/README.md

 * pug

 ### Structure:
-However there is one custom folder to organise database structure from MongoDB Atlas.
+There is one custom folder to organise database structure from MongoDB Atlas namely 'model'.
 The rest remained from the recommendation part.

 ### Hosted on Heroku
 https://web-tech-cw2-00011776.herokuapp.com/games